awhit012/intro-to-bootstrap/README.md

 * Require Bootstrap into your project
 * Understand and implement a grid system
-* Design HTML pages with the aid of Bootstrap & mockups
+* Design HTML pages with the aid of Bootstrap

 ## Why Bootsrap